students

 Non-SMART IRB Participant Requests

-If you are collaborator's institution does not use SMART IRB, reliance requests must be submitted to the IRB on the Reliance Agreement Request Form.
+If your collaborator's institution does not use SMART IRB, reliance requests must be submitted to the IRB on the Reliance Agreement Request Form.

 View/Download Reliance Agreement Request Form

-If requesting that Tufts SBER IRB serve as the IRB of Record for another institution:
+If you are requesting that the Tufts SBER IRB serve as the IRB of Record for another institution:

 • For new studies: Submit the Reliance Agreement Request Form along with the initial IRB application.
-Also note the request for reliance in Section VI.B of the IRB Protocol Cover Sheet.
+Also note the request for reliance in the Protocol.

-• For approved studies: Submit the Reliance Agreement Request Form along with a Request for Modification.
+• For approved studies: Submit the Reliance Agreement Request Form along with a Modification in eIRB.

-If requesting that Tufts SBER IRB rely on another IRB for review:
+If you are requesting that the Tufts SBER IRB rely on another IRB for review:

-• Submit the Reliance Agreement Request Form along with the study documents requested within the form.
+• Submit the Reliance Agreement Request Form along with an External IRB request via eIRB.

-For any questions regarding the feasibility of the Tufts SBER IRB serving as the IRB of Record for a multi-institution study, or for additional assistance, please contact sber@tufts.edu.
+For any questions regarding the feasibility of the Tufts SBER IRB serving as the IRB of Record for a multi-site or collaborative study, or for additional assistance, please contact sber@tufts.edu.

 Reliance Agreement FAQs